mokshaproject/moksha/docs/main/Introduction.rst

 ~~~~~~~~~~
 A highly scalable architecture for creating, running, and scaling dashboards of
 live collaborative widgets that extract and extend data from arbitrary
-resources.
+resources in an intelligent and efficient manner.

 A Framework
 ~~~~~~~~~~~
 Compiled from the best-of-breed components, Moksha applications are written using stable pre-existing modules that allow for the creation of extremely powerful applications.
-Allows non-developers to easily develop powerful applications in isolation, without worrying about the underlying software stack.
+Allows non-developers to easily develop applications in isolation, without worrying about the under/over-lying software stack.

 A Language
 ~~~~~~~~~~
 A language for creating powerful reusable widgets that communicate with a
-variety of external resources and can be displayed and collaborated upon in real-time.
+variety of external resources and can be displayed and collaborated upon in
+real-time, turning every page into a live dashboard.

 A Hub
 ~~~~~
-Moksha also acts as a live hub that allows people and other services to create, publish, and subscribe to arbitrary data streams.
+Moksha also acts as a live notification hub that allows people and other applications to create, publish, and subscribe to arbitrary message streams.

 A Community
 ~~~~~~~~~~~
-Giving people the ability to create adhoc groups around any
+Gives people the ability to create adhoc groups based around any
-idea/project/initiative/location.
-Facilitates realtime interactive discourse,
+project/idea/initiative/location.
+Facilitates live interactive discourse,
 by default.
-Every voice is heard.
+Ensures that every voice is heard.

 A Manager
 ~~~~~~~~~
+Facilitates collaboration around various tasks, projects, ideas, etc.
-Helps people collaborate on various tasks.
-Maintains state for various workflows.
-Delegates tasks.
+Maintains state for various workflow processes.
+Delegates tasks to teams/users based on skills required to complete the task.
 Makes sure things Get Done.